doncicuto/glim/README.md

 - Answer LDAP authentication (bind) and search queries sent by your applications
 - Store your users and groups in a SQL database (Postgres or SQLite)
-- Manage your users with simple CLI commands
+- Manage your users and groups with simple CLI commands
 - Provide a simple REST API that you can use with your applications
 - Be used for your automated tests...